typedoc2md/typedoc-plugin-markdown-examples/examples/01-default-options-example/README.md

 You can use the **"Docs"** link in the header to visit the API index page or you can use `@link` tags within your readme to reference items in your API, such as:

-- {@link BillingModule} - Automate and manage invoices, payments, and user account balances.
+- {@link billing} - Automate and manage invoices, payments, and user account balances.
-- {@link ShippingModule} - Handle logistics, shipping costs calculation, and tracking information updates.
+- {@link shipping} - Handle logistics, shipping costs calculation, and tracking information updates.
-- {@link ProductsModule} - Manage product inventories, descriptions, pricing, and product categories.
+- {@link products} - Manage product inventories, descriptions, pricing, and product categories.